 City vision is a City's statement which describes the strategic direction and the strategic plan of the municipality.
 It sets a new foundation for the entire municipality.
-City Strategic Plan consists of a clear set of long-term goals and strategic interventions through which these goals will be achieved as set out in the IDP document of the municipality.
+City Strategic Plan consists of a clear set of long-term goals and strategic interventions through which these goals will be achieved as set out in the IDP document o nicipality.